 - Remember to include namespace declarations.
 These values should match exactly as shown.

 - Custom attributes namespace:

 xmlns:[prefix]="http://base.google.com/cns/1.0", where[prefix] is replaced by the prefix you've included in your file.

 - Verify the prefix included in the Google Merchant Center and Custom Google Merchant Center attribute tags matches the prefix defined in the namespace declaration.

 - Remove attributes that do not contain any values.

-Section 3: Final Note
+Section 3: Final note

-The sample entry included in this document was simplified to allow for clearer focus on the basics of constructing an XML product data feed.
-While we accept feeds containing other elements defined in the RSS 2.0 standard or in your own namespace, any information these elements contain will be ignored during processing and will not appear in your listings.
+The example entry included in this document was simplified to allow for clearer focus on the basics of constructing an XML product data feed.
+While we accept feeds containing other elements defined in the RSS 2.0 standard or in your own namespace, any information these elements contain will be ignored during processing and will not appear in your ads or listings.
 At this time we will only process data contained in the default RSS 2.0 elements and in attributes within the Google Merchant Center and Custom Google Merchant Center namespaces.